Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Numerical comparison

-We compare the reference solution~$u_h^\varepsilon$ to MsFEM solutions obtained on a coarse mesh~$\mathcal{T}_H$ for varying~$H$.
-The mesh~$\mathcal{T}_H$ is a uniform $1/H \times 1/H$ triangulation of~$\Omega$.
+We compare the reference solution~$u_h^\varepsilon$ to MsFEM solutions obtained on a coarse mesh~$\mesh$ for varying~$H$.
+The mesh~$\mesh$ is a uniform $1/H \times 1/H$ triangulation of~$\Omega$.
 We test the MsFEM-lin and the MsFEM-CR using the sampling operator $s_K^\varepsilon = a^{\varepsilon,\dif}_K$.
-All oversampling methods in this section use a homothety ratio of 3 for the construction of the oversampling patches in Def.~\ref{def:ospatch}, and \DOF-continuous basis functions, which ensure certain continuity properties on the boundary of the mesh elements.
+All oversampling methods in this section use a homothety ratio of 3 for the construction of the oversampling patches in Def.~\ref{def:ospatch}.
 A precise definition of the associated basis functions can be found in Examples~\ref{ex:msfem-lin-basis} and~\ref{ex:msfem-cr-basis}.
-The mesh~$\mathcal{T}_h$ is a refinement of~$\mathcal{T}_H$ for all values of~$H$.
-Therefore, for each $K \in \mathcal{T}_H$, we use the corresponding submesh of~$\mathcal{T}_h$ (consisting of all triangles included in~$K$) for the numerical approximation of the numerical correctors in~\eqref{eq:MsFEM-gen-correctors-dofe} by $\Pone$ Lagrange finite elements.
+The mesh~$\fmesh$ is a refinement of~$\mesh$ for all values of~$H$.
+Therefore, for each $K \in \mesh$, we use the corresponding submesh of~$\fmesh$ (consisting of all triangles included in~$K$) for the numerical approximation of the numerical correctors in~\eqref{eq:MsFEM-gen-correctors-dofe} by $\Pone$ Lagrange finite elements.

+\begin{remark} We provide a few remarks on the computation of the error, which takes place in the post-processing step of the MsFEM.
+Evidently, these computations have to be carried out by integration on the fine scale and one may try to perform these computations on the global mesh~$\fmesh$.
+However, the legacy code does not, in general, operate on the global fine mesh.
+Moreover, we stress that the approximation~$u^\varepsilon_H$ is in general discontinuous across element edges (for the MsFEM-CR, and for all MsFEMs with oversampling), and can therefore not be represented globally by e.g.~a piecewise $\Pone$ function on the fine mesh~$\fmesh$ (even if one supposes that~$\fmesh$ is conformal).
+Thus, one has to compute the error element by element, using the code for the microscale, according to the sum

+To do so, Equation~\eqref{eq:gen-MsFEM-post} can be used on each element~$K$ to find the correct values of~$u^\varepsilon_H$, and the global fine mesh~$\mathcal{T}_h$ is never used. \end{remark}